TuanLenh/CS100-Final-Project/README.md

 * There will be a game score display option.
 Users can see top 5 highest scores for each mode.
 * There will be quit and restart options during the match.

- > ## Phase II
- > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column.
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
- > * Schedule two check-ins using Calendly.
-You need to pick both time slots during your lab on week 6.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members
-## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

-### Navigation Diagram
+## Navigation Diagram

 The Navigation Diagram below demonstrates the flow of the program.
-User is prompted with three options in the menu screen which are Single-Player Mode, Multiplayer and Quit program.
+The user is prompted with three options in the menu screen, which are single player mode, multi player mode, and an option to quit the program.

-In Singple-Player Mode, user can pick one from the set of 10 characters and control them in a battle with the boss.
-If the user wins the battle, user is moved to the victory/score screen where user can see their score from the last battle.
-Subquently, the leaderboard screen appears to show the top five highest scores.
-Then, user can decide to continue battle a stronger boss or quit the game.
-If the user loses a battle, they return the menu screen and can restart the game.
+In single player mode, the user can pick one of the ten characters, and this character will be used in a battle with the various bosses.
+If the user wins the battle, the user is moved to the victory/score screen, where the user can see their score from the last battle.
+Subsequently, the leaderboard screen displays the top five highest scores of all time.
+After reaching this screen, the user can decide to continue to battle a stronger boss or quit the game.
+If the user loses a battle, the user will be brought to the menu screen, and can restart the game if desired.

-In Multiplayer Mode, two users can pick two different characters and battle each other.
-First user whose character's health point reduces to zero loses the battle while the other user wins the battle.
-After the battle, users are prompted with the winner congratualation screen, then return to the main menu
+In multi player mode, two users can pick two different characters in order to battle each other.
+The first player to lose all of the health points for their character loses the battle, while the remaining character wins the battle.
+After the battle, the users are prompted with the victory screen, and are then returned to the main menu.

 ![Screenshot 2023-05-07 115146](https://user-images.githubusercontent.com/79182581/236697085-34d4d867-dc9d-42fd-b595-0d1c7f47561f.png)